phalcon-orphanage/docs/en/reference/models.rst

         public function beforeValidationOnCreate()
         {
-            echo "This is executed before creating a Robot!";
+            echo "This is executed beforecreating a Robot!";
         }

     }